 In the Old Testament there are various verses that distinguish between God the Father and God the Son.
 A clear example is Psalm 110:1, where David says: “The LORD says to my Lord…” Since David as king did not have any earthly lord, he must refer here to a heavenly Lord who is distinct from the LORD.
 Jesus confirms this when He claims this verse is about Him and implies that He is the Son of God (Matthew 22:41-45).

 The New Testament makes this all much clearer.
 Many verses teach us about the divinity of God the Father.
-One example is 1 Corinthians 4:8.
+One example is 1 Corinthians 8:6.
 “For us there is one God, the Father, from whom are all things.”
 Many verses teach us about the divinity of God the Son.
 One example is Titus 2:13: “…the appearing of the glory of our great God and Savior Jesus Christ.”
 Many verses teach us about the divinity of God the Holy Spirit.
-And one example is 1 Corinthians 6:11: “You were justified in the name of the Lord Jesus Christ and by the Spirit of our God.”
+One example is 1 Corinthians 6:11: “You were justified in the name of the Lord Jesus Christ and by the Spirit of our God.”

 In several places in the New Testament, the Father, the Son, and the Holy Spirit are mentioned next to each other.
 In a way, that leaves no doubt that they are equal and equally God.
 These include: